Ural Mountains: Nether-polar Ural

 The Nether-Polar Ural are higher, and up to 150 km wider than the Polar Urals.
 They include the highest peaks of the range: Mount Narodnaya (1895 m), Mount Karpinsky (1878 m) and Manaraga (1662 m).
 They extend for more than 225 km south to the Shchugor.
 The many ridges are sawtooth shaped and dissected by river valleys.
 Both Polar and Nether-Polar Urals are typically Alpine; they bear traces of Pleistocene glaciation, along with permafrost and extensive modern glaciation, including 143 extant glaciers.

 Northern Ural

 The Northern Ural consist of a series of parallel ridges up to 1000–1200 m in height and longitudinal hollows.
 They are elongated from north to south and stretch for about 560 km from the river Usa.
 Most of the tops are flattened, but those of the highest mountains, such as Telposiz, 1617 m and Konzhakovsky Stone, 1569 m have a dissected topography.
 Intensive weathering has produced vast areas of eroded stone on the mountain slopes and summits of the northern areas.

-Middle Ural
+Central Ural

-The Central Ural are the lowest part of the Ural, with smooth mountain tops, the highest mountain being 994 m (Basegi); they extend south from the river Ufa.
+The Central Ural is the lowest part of the Ural, with smooth mountain tops, the highest mountain being 994 m (Basegi); they extend south from the river Ufa.